A theory of personality traits leads to

 Discussion: Genetics of character traits

 On the basis of archetypal examples, the model assumes that in their full expression the traits A and N are transmitted according to autosomal recessive inheritance, with the trait P being transmitted in the autosomal dominant mode.
 For the traits A and N, we assume the existence of three alleles, corresponding to full expression, partial suppression, and total suppression of the traits.
-Thus, for trait A these alleles are denoted by aa- and a~, respectively, and the corresponding alleles for the trait N are nn- and n~.
+Thus, for trait A these alleles are denoted by a, a- and a~, respectively, and the corresponding alleles for the trait N are n, n- and n~.
 For the trait P, we postulate two alleles, p and p~, corresponding to full expression or total absence of the trait P, on the assumption that the trait is always transmitted with complete penetrance.

 We propose that the alleles a~ and n~ control the production of inhibitors of the traits A and N at the level of the central nervous system, and the alleles a- and n- produce partial inhibition.
-Thus, we are led to posit that the alleles a~ and n~ are dominant, alleles a and are recessive, with alleles a- and n- occupying intermediate positions (Table 2).
+Thus, we are led to posit that the alleles a~ and n~ are dominant, alleles a and n are recessive, with alleles a- and n- occupying intermediate positions (Table 2).

 A result of autosomal recessive inheritance for the traits A and N is that only matings of individuals of the A or PA category with those of the N or NP category could produce "ambitionless" progeny, totally lacking both the N and A traits.
 Such an event would be lethal to the offspring, or if the offspring did survive intra-uterine life, they would be placed in the "failure to thrive" category.